-Reviewers see the 4Runner's cabin as a pleasant place to be.
+Reviewers say the 4Runner's cabin is a pleasant place to be.
 Although cargo space is just average compared to crossover SUVs, it's still good considering the 4Runner's excellent off-road capabilities.

 - "4Runner interiors are nicely appointed with a good mix of textured plastics and soft-touch surfaces." -- Consumer Guide